ICanBoogie/Validate/README.md

 The validation context is represented by a [Context][] instance and is passed along with the value to validate to the validator.
 The validator may used the context to retrieve parameters and options, and when required get a complete picture of the ongoing validation.

-The following example demonstrates how a validator may retrieve its parameter and options from the context:
+The following example demonstrates how a validator may retrieve its parameters and options from the context:

 ```php
 <?php